“The moon doesn’t emit its own light. Instead, it reflects light from the sun. Up close, the moon’s surface is mostly grey like worn asphalt pavement”

-- Mare basalts are black volcanic basalts common in the lunar maria.
+- MARE BASALTS: Mare basalts are black volcanic basalts common in the lunar maria.
 These are the flood basalts that formed during a period of volcanic activity 3 billion years ago.

-- Breccia aren’t rounded.
+- BRECCIA Breccia isn’t rounded.
 Instead, these types of rocks are sharp and jagged.
 They formed during meteoric collisions and are commonly found in the moon’s craters.

-- Anorthosite is common on lunar highland areas.
+- ANORTHOSITE Anorthosite is common in lunar highland areas.
 They formed in lunar magma oceans experiencing frequent melting.
 These rocks are the oldest on the moon’s surface.

-- Regolith is shattered rock on the moon’s surface.
+- REGOLITH Regolith is a shattered rock on the moon’s surface.
 Most of the moon’s surface is covered with meters of this dusty type of material.